-A successful store is dependent on the niche you choose, the branding you create, and the quality – not only of your clothing products but your site – the customer service you provide and fulfillment strategies.
+A successful store is dependent on the niche you choose, the branding you create, the quality of not only your clothing products but your site, the customer service you provide, and fulfillment strategies.

-Step 1: Choose Your Online Clothing Store Niche
+- Choose Your Online Clothing Niche

 Their site has so much awesome going on, but it’s their slogan that sums up their niche perfectly: “Dress Yourself To Express Yourself.”